 .¹Source: Australian Podiatry Association Vic.

-The 42nd Annual General Meeting of Gippsland Lakes Community Health (GLCH) will be held on Tuesday 21st November 2017 at 2.00pm in the Bulmer/Bakewell Meeting Rooms, GLCH, 18-28 Jemmeson Street, Lakes Entrance.
+The 42nd Annual General Meeting of Gippsland Lakes Complete Health (GLCH) will be held on Tuesday 21st November 2017 at 2.00pm in the Bulmer/Bakewell Meeting Rooms, GLCH, 18-28 Jemmeson Street, Lakes Entrance.

 Guest speaker – Karina Crutch, Aboriginal Regional Development Officer, Department of Health and Human Services.